A Weaker Notion of Atomicity in Integral Domains: Introduction

 Among these weaker notions, three concepts have become central: \emph{near-atomic}, \emph{almost-atomic}, and \emph{quasi-atomic} domains.
-These properties were introduced to address increasingly pathological examples, and they now form a rich area of research in factorization theory.
-The earliest of these notions is the \emph{almost-atomic domain}, introduced by Boynton and Coykendall.
-A domain $D$ is almost atomic if every nonzero nonunit can be made atomic by multiplication with finitely many irreducible elements \cite{BC15}.
+These properties were introduced to capture progressively weaker factorization conditions in the non-atomic setting, and they now constitute an active area of research in factorization theory.
+The earliest of these notions is the \emph{almost-atomic} domain, introduced by Boynton and Coykendall.
+An integral domain $D$ is almost-atomic if every nonzero nonunit can be made atomic by multiplication with finitely many irreducible elements \cite{BC15}.
 The notion of a \emph{near-atomic} domain was introduced by Lebowitz-Lockard in \cite{L19}.
-A domain is near-atomic if every nonunit divides an element that becomes atomic after multiplying by irreducibles.
-In this way, atomic behavior does not have to occur at the element itself, but appears one step above it in the divisibility poset.
+The domain $D$ is called near-atomic if there is a fixed element $\beta\in D^*$ such that, for any nonzero nonunit $a\in D$, the product $ a\beta$ is an atomic element of $D$.
+In this sense, atomic behavior does not need to occur at $a$ itself, but emerges after multiplying $a$ by $\beta$.
 Near-atomicity provides a useful bridge between atomic and almost-atomic.
 The weakest of the three notions, and in some sense the most conceptually important, is the \emph{quasi-atomic domain}, developed in work of Boynton and Coykendall.
 A domain is quasi-atomic if every nonunit divides some atomic element \cite{BC15}.
 These notions form the following strictly descending chain:

 where none of the implications can be reversed.
 A significant study addressing these three notions of atomicity is presented in \cite{L19}.